Precious: Interpreting an Ideal

 The natural, saltwater pearl pictured below is over 33cts, and sold for over a million dollars in 2014.i

 Cultured pearls, those “seeded” by foreign objects, are less precious than natural pearls.
-If Kokichi Mikimoto, the founder of the same revered brand, had not cultivated pearls, few of us could afford pearls today.ii
+If Kokichi Mikimoto, the founder of the revered brand, had not cultivated pearls, few of us could afford pearls today.ii

 But what about other interpretations, namely popularity?
 Sapphires, particularly the intense blues found in Kashmir and Ceylon, are prized and pricy.
 But, sapphires exist in almost all colors of the rainbow: yellow, orange, pink, purple, peach, teal, green, even grey, etc. Visit my blog “Priceless: A Sapphire Seen Around the world….” for a little more information.
 These many-colored sapphires are called fancy sapphires.
 While some fancy sapphires are rare, most people don’t know fancy sapphires exist.